dclinkenbeard/summer-intro-to-coding-2022/README.md

 - *Fish* live in water

 Given a context we can then use our information to make an inference and gain knowledge: "That thing in sky is neither a cat nor a fish.
-It does NOT have four legs and so, I can infer, it must be... a dog. [ ** ](#footnote001)
+It does NOT have four legs and so, I can infer, it must be... a dog.
+Be careful of making inferences with incomplete data.
+We can really only determine that it is neither a cat (doesn't have for legs) nor a fish (not in the water).

 We use code to gather, interpret, and make inferences with data.
 Learning how to accurately interpret data takes a lot of time and practice and is largely what it means to *be a scientist*.